transitland/transitland-processing-animation/README.md

-# transitland-processing-animation
+# Transitland Processing Animation
-Animating scheduled transit trips using the Transitland API and Processing.
+Animating scheduled transit trips using the [Transitland API](https://transit.land/) from Mapzen and the [Processing](https://processing.org/) language with the [Unfolding Maps](http://unfoldingmaps.org/) library.

 This repository contains two examples: